 Just like human Sims, Spellcasters of any age group can be created and customized from head-to-toe with any of the available options in Create-a-Sim.
 The only difference is that Spellcasters automatically have the ability to practice spellcasting and alchemy.

 New Game Options & Interactions

-If you own The Sims 4 Get Together Expansion Pack, you will receive one new Club Activity with The Sims 4 Realm of Magic Game Pack.
-“Cast Spells” is the one new option available when picking club activities for a club.
+If you own The Sims 4 Get Together Expansion Pack, you will receive two new Club Activity with The Sims 4 Realm of Magic Game Pack.
+“Cast Spells” and “Use Cauldron” are the two new options available when picking club activities for a club.